LyonParapente/EventOrganizer/BACK.md

 ## Install pip requirements

-Edit: this is now done with azure.ps1 (via a webjob), even the fix!
+Edit: this is now done with azure.ps1 (via a webjob)

 It will create a python virtual environment automatically because of requirements.txt
 It might be of interest with httpPlatform.